AGENDA

 Presenter: Kimberly Schwartz, Senior Assistant District Attorney, Chattahoochee Judicial Circuit

-Track 2 - SALON 5: Emergency Management/Disaster Preparedness: What we’ve learned with recent disasters in NC, TN, GA, CA & TX and how we can do better in upcoming disasters.
+Track 2: Emergency Management/Disaster Preparedness: What we’ve learned with recent disasters in NC, TN, GA, CA & TX and how we can do better in upcoming disasters.

 Several states have experienced severe events in the last year.
 This course delves into what our experts have experienced, learned and what they suggest for future emergencies/disasters

-Track 3 - SALON 4: Animal Sheltering 101: Shelter Cleaning ABCs
+Track 3: Animal Sheltering 101: Shelter Cleaning ABCs

 Proper cleaning and sanitation are critical to keeping your population healthy.
 But do you know everything you need to know about the products you’re using, how they should be applied and the latest tools and techniques for maximizing disease prevention?
 This workshop will ensure the hard work your team is putting into cleaning is actually paying off.